 The question of whether to have structure in Home Education is as wide and varied as the families who do it.

-There are three that are often referred to – Structured, Semi-Structured, and Unstructured – but there are also different ways of doing things within each of those styles, and different levels of each.
+There are three styles that are often referred to – Structured, Semi-Structured, and Unstructured – but there are also different ways of doing things within each of those styles.
 The reality is that, when Home Educating, each family can determine what works best for them, either by thought and discussion, or often just trial and error.

 Some people take a fully structured approach, with timetables, textbooks and even lunch breaks and playtime … much as you would find in a formal school setting.
 However, although this may look very like ‘school’ there will probably be some key differences.